COURSE OVERVIEW

 TEACHING, LEARNING AND ASSESSMENT

-You’ll be taught at our campus in Kilburn, using live rooms, tech suites and in-house music studio facilities as well as classrooms and lecture rooms.
-While you're a student at ICMP, you'll have access to these facilities outside of class time to study and, if you're also a musician, you're welcome to rehearse and record your music here, too.
+Across the BA (Hons) Music Marketing, you’ll be taught at our campus in Kilburn, using classrooms, lecture rooms, tech suites and our in-house music venue.
+As an ICMP student, you’ll have access to all our facilities outside of class time to rehearse and record your music, if that’s where your passions lie.

-You’ll have access to the Student Services Department for support and advice concerning welfare, finance, personal development, safeguarding and more.
-You’ll also have access to our Professional Development team, ‘The Hub’, who provide you with bespoke music industry careers advice and access to unique industry opportunities.
+You’ll also have access to ICMP’s Student Services Department for support and advice around issues such as welfare, personal development, finance, safeguarding and more.
+You’ll be encouraged to access our Professional Development team ‘The Hub’, providing you with bespoke music industry careers advice and access to unique industry opportunities.

 TEACHING AND LEARNING

-On the BA (Hons) Digital Marketing programme, you’ll be taught through a variety of teaching and learning methods including lectures, small tutorial groups, workshops, hands-on technology laboratory tutorials, group work and student-led classes/presentations.
+On the BA (Hons) Music Marketing, you’ll be taught through a variety of teaching and learning methods including lectures, small tutorial groups, workshops, hands-on technology laboratory tutorials, group work and student-led classes/presentations.

-When not attending lectures, seminars or other timetabled sessions, you'll be expected to continue learning independently through self-study.
-Typically, this will involve reading articles and books, working on individual and group projects, undertaking research in the library, and preparing coursework assignments.
-Your independent learning is supported by a range of excellent facilities, including our Learning Resource Centre, many performance and practice rooms, and well-equipped tech suites.
+When not at lectures, seminars or other timetabled sessions, you’ll continue to learn independently through self-study.
+Typically, this will involve reading books and articles, working on solo and group projects, preparing coursework assignments and undertaking library research.
+You’ll have access to a range of excellent independent learning facilities, including the ICMP Learning Resource Centre, many performance and practice rooms, and high-tech recording suites.

 In your first year, you'll be in timetabled teaching activities such as lectures, seminars, and workshops for typically 9-10 hours a week, you’ll also have personalised one-to-one tutorials scheduled throughout the year.